Today you’ll learn how to “Print Then Cut” images with your Cricut Maker or Explore.

 Upload Images to Cricut Design Space

-We will be using the images that I showed you at the beginning of this post.
-Right-click on each one of them and save them to your computer to follow along.
+We will use the images I showed you at the beginning of this post.

-Note: We will be doing the full JPG file here (Pink Background) and have you do it also with the PNG and SVG file using the concepts I explained on the types of images you can use.
+Note: We will be doing the entire JPG file here (pink background) and have you do it with the PNG and SVG file using the concepts I explained on the types of images you could use.

-When you do this, a new window will pop up asking you to locate the file on your computer.
-Search for the image and double click on it to upload it.
+A new window will pop up asking you to locate the file on your computer.
+Search for the image and double-click on it to upload it.

-For this project, we are only going to use the word Dream and the yellow star.
-But, before we are able to do it we need to get rid of that pink background.
+For this project, we will only use the word “Dream” and the yellow star.
+But, before we can do it, we need to get rid of that pink background.

 How do we do that?

-Easy!
-Since this design has only three high contrast colors select the Simple option to further modify the file and click on continue.
+Since this design has only three high-contrast colors, select “Simple” and click on “Continue.”

-Here you have different options to clean up the file, you can play with them to see which one is better.
-However, my favorite way to do it is by using the little magic wand on the left upper corner.
+In this section, you have different options to clean up the file.
+I suggest you play with them to see which one is better for your particular image.

-Out of the three images I provided you with to recreate this tutorial.
-The JPG one was the most complicated one.
-So, you are ready to upload the other two on your own.
+The JPG one was the most complicated of the three images I provided you to recreate this tutorial.
+Therefore, you are ready to upload the other two on your own.

-The PNG image – dream and pink star – already has a transparent background, so you would do the same process:
+The PNG image – dream and pink star – already has a transparent background, so there’s no need to delete anything:

-- Don’t delete anything with the magic wand and just click on continue
+- Don’t delete anything with the magic wand and click on continue.

 The SVG file is the easiest to upload.
-You only need to upload, name it and finally save it.
+You only need to upload it, name it (optional), and finally save it.

-When you are done uploading the 3rd file go ahead and select all files and click on Insert Images.
+When you are done uploading the third file, select all three images and click on “Add to Canvas.”

-All files should be now inside the Cricut Design Space Canvas Area.
-Most likely they are all over the place, overlapping each other and they also have different sizes.
+All files should now be on the canvas; most likely, they are all over the place, overlapping each other, and in different sizes.

 Go ahead and tide up the canvas area so it looks like the screenshot down below.